.st0{fill:#FFFFFF;}

 So which is best?
 Zoom vs BigBlueButton vs Microsoft Teams vs Google Meet.

-A feature that allows you and/or students to edit a presentation on-screen is a valuable teaching tool.
+2. Presentation editing A feature that allows you and/or students to edit a presentation on-screen is a valuable teaching tool.
 In our comparison, BBB and Zoom allow all users (teachers and students) to share and edit at the same time.
-Although there are workarounds for Google Meet and Microsoft Teams, collaboration in this way is not as straightforward.
+Although there are workarounds for Google Meet, collaboration in this way is not as straightforward.

-Sound quality is paramount when delivering a virtual class.
+5. Audio Sound quality is paramount when delivering a virtual class.
 Again, all platforms are comparable here.
 If your internet connection is good, then there should be no issues.
 The only caveat to that, is if you are self hosting BBB or using a low cost hosting provider, make sure that the hardware can cope with the demand.
+Additionally, BBB has a dial in phone number.

-Sharing documents, such as assignments, is an integral part of the virtual classroom experience.
-Google Meet is the king here as it uses the prolific Google Docs to easily share, collaborate and comment on documents.
+9. Document sharing Sharing documents, such as assignments, is an integral part of the virtual classroom experience.
+Google Meet is the king here as it uses the prolific Google Docs to easily share documents, collaborate and comment.
 MS Teams and BBB offer a limited sharing / commenting facility, whereas Zoom offers no specific document sharing tool.
 BBB also has a shared notes feature for anonymous note taking.
 If you are a Google Docs fan, you can of course share links to editable docs in all of these platforms.

 As the video conferencing platform landscape is constantly changing, with new features constantly being developed, do let us know if we have made any omissions or if our information needs updating.